 The UI extensions SDK enables you to:

-A UI extension is built using developer projects and is contained within a private app.
-The extension then uses components to render a UI and display information retrieved by the app’s serverless function.
+directory.
+The extension then uses UI components to render a UI and display information retrieved by the app’s serverless function.
 UI components are provided by the UI Extension SDK and can be customized through their included fields.
 Because you’re using React, you can also create your own component building blocks by packaging these components and importing them as needed.

 At a high level, a React-based UI extension consists of: